What is an ESA Phase I?

 Basically, Environmental Site Assessments (or ESA) is a process of researching the history of a property, and determine the existance of environmental hazards, if any (such as contaminated soil or ground water, etc.).
 Phase 1 environmental reports are prepared for real estate and business transactions such as land purchases, building purchases, leases, business purchases, new residential developments and bank loans for such properties.

-The Phase 1 report should adhere to ASTM Standard E-1527-05 in order to provide Landowner Liability Protection and to discover any unknown environmental problems at the property.
+The Phase 1 report should adhere to ASTM Standard E-1527-13 and ASTM E1528-14 in order to provide Landowner Liability Protection, Due Diligence: Transaction Screen, and to discover any unknown environmental problems at the property.

 This type of Phase 1 Environmental report is the one required by lenders and is highly recommended prior to purchasing commercial or industrial real estate, or prior to starting new residential developments.